How do you make more effective strategic business decisions? How can you build more effective business cases?

 - Rule 8: Find the Cause.
 Identify the cause producing the symptoms that are showing up.
 Treat the cause of the problem rather than the effects.

-- Use businessThink to improve your business decisions and judgement. busssessThink is a thought framework you can use to improve your business thinking.
+- Use businessThink to improve your business decisions and judgment. busssessThink is a thought framework you can use to improve your business thinking.

 - Use businessThink to improve your business cases.
 I think creating compelling business cases is a key to effectiveness.
 Whether you’re competing for resources, time, and budget, or simply trying to convince others that your idea has merit, the business case is key.
 I see some of the best ideas never get put into action because the owner never created a compelling business case.
 If there’s one skill to master for today’s competitive landscape, I think it’s creating business cases and businessThink is the tool to help you do it.